''Learning is experience.

 What is Active learning?

-Active learning is an educational approach that involves engaging students in activities and tasks that require them to actively participate in the learning process.
+Active learning is an educational approach where students get involved in activities and tasks, making them active participants in their learning.

-Unlike traditional lectures, active learning engages students through interactive methods like group discussions, problem-solving, and hands-on projects.
+Unlike traditional lectures, active learning engages learners through interactive methods like:

 This approach recognizes and caters to diverse learning styles, fostering critical thinking and practical application of knowledge.